-Hydrogen Fluoride is a very serious hazard.
-Both its gas and solutions are toxic, and it is rapidly absorbed through the skin and deep into the body tissues, causing long-term excruciating pain and burns that are slow to heal.
 Prompt removal of contaminate clothing while the injured person is being flushed with water under a safety shower is essential.
 Continuous flushing with cool water is vital until any whitening of the tissue has disappeared.
+Apply the calcium gluconate paste over the affected area.
 Swath the injured person with soaking wet, iced clothes.
 Wrap to protect from shock and exposure.
 Get immediate medical help.
-Under no circumstances should ointments be applied.
 Although immediate pain is felt from the concentrated acid, action of the acid may be insidious, and contact with less concentrated solution may go unnoticed for hours.
 In all cases of body contact with hydrogen fluoride obtain medical aid.
 Simple flushing with water does not remove hydrogen fluoride deep in the tissues, and additional treatment is required.